-As a simple devise to enable busy people to visualize quickly what practical issues are covered by the responsible business agenda, the approach of the food technology division of Marks and Spencer is hard to beat (Grayson and Hodges, 2004, p.
+As a simple devise to enable busy people to visualize quickly what practical issues are covered by the responsible business agenda, the approach of the food technology division of Marks and Spencer is hard to beat (Grayson & Hodges 2004, p.
 63).

 The final goals of the company in the future are quite immense.
 For example, some stores and companies carbon label their products; it shows the amount of co2 emitted while manufacturing this particular product.
 Marks and Spencer has no intension to undertake such measures.
 The company opts to search for the appropriateness of the development of a national plan for the carbon labeling of the products.
 A clear apprehension of this idea is essential to a right understanding.
 First of all, it gives an insight into the main aims of the company.
-Marks and Spencer does not strive to simply improve the prospects of the company but it also wants to see the entire country changed.
-Their philosophy is to help others in order to help themselves.
+Marks and Spencer strives not to simply improve the prospects of the company but it also wants to see the entire country changed.
+Their philosophy is to help others in order to help themselves (Anon.
+2005).
 The company knows that it would take extraordinary efforts to meet the targets, yet it maintains its determination to undertake things of this magnitude.

 The chief executives longs to defy the nature.
 He also wants to invest money in the programs planned for increasing the tenure of growing season in the country's agriculture and cut down the emissions of transporting from oversees.
 The company has completed work with the Carbon Trust to develop a unique carbon footprint of its entire food business, covering all the food they sell.
+This reveals that Marks & Spencer is trying to reduce the emission of C02 during the production of raw materials, manufacturing, transport, sale, use and final disposal of the food we sell (Linssen 2008).
-This would greatly help to decrease the emission of CO2 abroad.
-It can serve to witness declining revenues in the foreign coffers, which have raised alarm bells in their circles.

-However, for the chief executive of the company, it is very significant to cut drastically the carbon emissions, and the world must undertake the appropriate measures in this regards.
+This would greatly help to decrease the emission of co2 abroad.
+It can serve to witness declining revenues in the foreign coffers which have raised alarm bells in their circles.
+However, for the chief executive of the company it is very significant to cut drastically the carbon emissions, and the world must undertake the appropriate measures in this regards.
 From his side, he has provided a layout, and the modality offered is definitely fitting for a particular purpose.
+Will Mr. Rose come up with flying colors and be able to beat past his competitors in the retail industry?
 Unfortunately, it is very early to judge the true indicator of the situation.
 What endows this plan with the unparalleled features is that Marks and Spencer is not the market leader.
 It has been knocked out by its well established competitors.

 Nevertheless, the company has been ranked high due to its corporate social reasonability.
 What is more important is that the expenditures are not meant for advertisements only.
 Marks and Spencer is aimed at wider end to gain some edge on the market.
-The plan envisions the entire United Kingdom to be eco-friendly; by taking such measures all the consumers will be 'on board'.
-It would serve the UK and make the company the leading one to be pride of.
-People are obliged to the model put forward and pray for its success, as it seems that it can mutually benefit the consumers and manufacturers and cater not only in the UK but also all over the world.
+The plan envisions the entire Britain to be eco friendly; by taking such measures all the consumers will be 'on board'.
+It would serve the Britain and also make the company the leading one to be pride of.
+We are obliged to the model put forward and pray for its success, as it seems that it can mutually benefit the consumers and manufacturers and also cater not only in Great Britain but also all over the world.